gRPC has different types of methods and this tutorial will teach you all this in details. The gRPC method types are:

 }

 The parameter of this method includes an IAsyncStreamReader object to read a stream of messages sent by the client.
-In my case the client will send some joke no and this method will send back the Joke to the client.
+In our case the client will send some joke number, and this method will send back the Jokes to the client.

 Now let us call this method from the client.
-So in the greet.proto file of the client project add a new method called SendJokesCS.
+So in the greet.proto file of the client app (GrpcClient), add a new method called SendJokesCS.

-Then in the controller add a new action method and name it ‘ClientStreaming’.
+Then in the home controller, add a new action method and name it ‘ClientStreaming’.
 It’s code is given below:

 int[] jokes = { 3, 2, 4 };

 The client can choose to send messages with RequestStream.WriteAsync.
-So I send these joke no to the gRPC service in client streaming way like:
+So we send the joke number to the gRPC service in client streaming way like:

 When the client has finished sending messages, RequestStream.CompleteAsync should be called to notify the service.
 The call is finished when the service returns a response message.
-So I closes the stream as:
+So we close the stream as:

 await call.RequestStream.CompleteAsync();